yaice-rx/yaice_core/Etcd/Documentation/op-guide/configuration.md

 + Specify 'stdout' or 'stderr' to skip journald logging even when running under systemd, or list of comma separated output targets.
 + default: default
 + env variable: ETCD_LOG_OUTPUTS
-+ 'default' use 'stderr' config for v3.4 during zap logger migraion
++ 'default' use 'stderr' Config for v3.4 during zap logger migraion

 ### --debug
 + Drop the default log level to DEBUG for all subpackages.